Yelose/reusable-svg-component-tutorial/README.md

 ### app.component.ts

-Now we need to give the variables to the child, lets add the attributes to the component we put in app
+Creating image to pass to the child

 <details>